-On June 16, 1830, the men of Goshen had met to prepare the log school/church for the dedication service which was to be held the next day.
+On June 16, 1830, the men of Goshen had met to prepare the log church and school for the dedication service which was to be held the next day.
 When they took a noontime break, one of the men decided to go hunting for a piece of venison for Sunday's meal.
 It wasn't long until the others heard the report of his gun and he soon called them to see the area where he had downed a large buck.
-This man had called them to an area that would become God's Acre.
+This man had called them to an area that would later become God's Acre.
 He felt that the gentle hill near the river would provide the best place for the graveyard.
 (Legend says that the place was selected because the deer was as heavy as a dead man and it took eight men to carry it back to the church.
 They felt that the location was best since that was as far as eight men could carry a body.)

-In early spring of 1833 the men met at the site and felled logs and rolled them off the site to establish an area for the cemetery.
+In early spring of 1833 the men met at the site and cut logs and then rolled them off the site to establish an area for the cemetery.
 The plan was to return later and plot the cemetery into choirs for burial, but in June a small child, William Reich died and his grave was the first entered in the graveyard.
 When the choirs were plotted later, it was realized that the Reich grave was not actually located in the young boys choir.

 Since the 1830's, Hope Moravians gather in God's Acre, weather permitting, for the Easter Sunrise Service.
 This custom originated in Herrnhut, Germany, in 1732 when young men greeted dawn in a burial place, as disciples did in Matthew 28.